 Start a “God Cares” Facebook/Twitter/Text campaign.
 Send messages to your friends reminding them that “God Cares,” along with a link to one of the Day of Dialogue articles that you like.
 (See the “Dig Deeper” section.)

 Share the Day of Dialogue student-created videos online with friends!

 On the day of the event

 Display Day of Dialogue posters.
 (Don’t forget to get permission and follow the proper procedure for displaying posters—this requires planning several weeks in advance!
 You might need to actually plan to put up the posters the morning of the event or the evening before.)

-Distribute Conversation Cards before and after class (during noninstruction time) on April 16, 2015.
+Distribute Conversation Cards before and after class (during noninstruction time).

 Host a “Get the Conversation Started” lunch meeting.
 You can use the articles on this Web site to help you create “conversation starter” questions and discussion ideas to get people talking.
 Put your discussion questions on index cards, distribute them, and let people take turns asking the questions.